 Securities Fraud Claims

-If the EB-5 investment qualifies as a security, which most do, investors may pursue claims under federal and state securities laws.
-These claims can target the promoters, regional centers, and any broker-dealers or investment advisors who recommended the investment.
+If the EB-5 investment qualifies as a security, investors may pursue claims under federal and state securities laws.
+Claims may target promoters, regional centers, issuers, broker-dealers, investment advisers, or other participants who made misleading statements, omitted material facts, or recommended the investment without adequate diligence.

 FINRA Arbitration Claims